Chongzhou

 Chongzhou (崇州 (Chóngzhōu)), known as Chongqing County (崇慶縣 (崇庆县)) until 1994, is a county-level city of Sichuan Province, Southwest China, it is under the administration of the prefecture-level city of Chengdu, located about 37 km west-southwest of downtown Chengdu.
 The first Catholic synod in China was held in this city in 1803, convened by Louis Gabriel Taurin Dufresse.

 Overview

 Chongzhou is accessible by road from central Chengdu via the 65.1 km-long S8 Chengdu–Wenjiang–Qionglai Expressway, just outside the Chengdu greater ring road.
 The largest sports venue by capacity in the city is the 22,000-capacity Chongzhou Sports Centre Stadium.
 It is used mostly for football matches.

+Administrative divisions

+Chongzhou administers 6 subdistricts and 9 towns: